 Watch the films or use the workbook in a place where you feel peaceful and comfortable.
 You may want to have someone around to support you if you feel distressed.

-If you would like to see a therapist, you can find specialist trauma therapists and psychologists through Improving Access to Psychological Therapies (IAPT).
+If you would like to see a therapist, you can find specialist trauma therapists and psychologists through the NHS Talking Therapies service.
 The ‘Coping with Trauma’ workbook may support you while you are waiting to see a therapist and help you feel safe again.